(Photo courtesy of NetPS Plant Finder)

 An interesting cultivar of salvia producing fuzzy gray-green foliage; tiny white blooms in spring are not highly visible; a beautiful foliage addition to borders or containers and a magnet for pollinating bees

-White Sage's attractive tomentose narrow leaves remain grayish green in color throughout the season.
+White Sage's attractive tomentose narrow leaves remain grayish green in color throughout the season on a plant with an upright spreading habit of growth.
 It features dainty spikes of white flowers with lavender spots rising above the foliage from mid to late spring.
 The flowers are excellent for cutting.
-The fruit is not ornamentally significant.

 White Sage is an herbaceous annual with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.